Admissions and Records

 WNC will consider awarding credit for prior experiential learning to students who have been accepted to the college.
 A minimum of 45 contact hours or 15 hours of instruction plus two hours of outside preparation per contact hour is required for each credit awarded.
 The college may accept a maximum of 15 credits from non-traditional sources to include the following:

 The above sources must meet the minimum standards for accreditation by nationally or state recognized agencies.
 Credits from non-traditional sources are evaluated on a case-by-case basis.
 In general, credit is awarded only for those courses or training experiences that are comparable to those courses offered by Western Nevada College.
-Certain credits may be applicable to satisfy course requirements for occupational degrees while others may be used as elective credit primarily for the AGS and AAS and Bachelor of Technology degrees and for certificate of achievement only.
+Certain credits may be applicable to satisfy course requirements for occupational degrees while others may be used as elective credit primarily for the AGS and AAS and Bachelor of Technology degrees and for Certificate of Achievement only.
 The only nontraditional credit applicable towards the AA and/or AS degrees is from military service as documented by a DD2-14, or correspondence or extension courses from a regionally accredited institution.
-Nontraditional education credit will not be awarded to fulfill general education requirements except for the human relations requirement when applicable.
+Nontraditional education credit from any source other than correspondence classes from a regionally accredited institution will not be awarded to fulfill general education requirements, except for the human relations requirement when applicable.

-Admitted students who are veterans and have completed more than one year of active duty may be granted non-traditional credit from a DD2-14, up to a maximum of 4 credits.
+Admitted students who are veterans and have completed more than one year of active duty and were honorably discharged may be granted non-traditional credit from a DD2-14, up to a maximum of four credits.
 Students may also receive credit for additional military training by sending an official military transcript.

-Credit may be awarded from some recognized colleges and universities outside of the country; an official college transcript is required.
-If the transcript is not in English, the student is responsible for having the transcript translated through an acceptable translation service.
-Credit for English/communications requirements is only accepted from institutions located in the following countries: Australia, Canada, England, Ireland and New Zealand.
+Credit may be awarded from some recognized colleges and universities outside of the country.
+Students must have a course by course evaluation completed by an approved transcript evaluation service.
+An official copy of the transcript and English translation might also be required depending on the transcript evaluation service used.
+Credit for English/communications requirements is accepted only from institutions located in the following countries: Australia, Canada, England, Ireland and New Zealand.
 Contact Admissions and Records for further information.

-A maximum of 30 credits for an associate or 60 credits for a bachelor's degree, accumulated through an acceptable credit by examination process, may be accepted toward degree requirements.
-A maximum of 15 credits in a single subject area is allowed.
-A student must be currently enrolled and have completed coursework for credit at WNC before credit by examination will be placed on an official academic transcript.
-Credit granted by examination is posted on the student transcript with a grade of "P" (pass), with the name of the testing program, date of examination, and number of credits awarded.
+A maximum of 30 credits for an associate degree or 60 credits for a bachelor's degree, accumulated through an acceptable credit by examination process, may be accepted toward degree requirements.
+A maximum of 15 credits in a single subject area is allowed; a maximum of 15 credits for challenge examinations is allowed.
 Credit earned by examination may not apply toward satisfying the minimum on-campus resident credit requirements.

 The college recognizes that students accumulate a great deal of information outside the classroom without formal instruction.
 There are times when this information may be extensive enough to satisfy the requirements of courses offered by the college.
 For this reason, with approvals, an enrolled student may be allowed to take challenge examinations to receive credit in certain courses.
-A student interested in these examination procedures should Admissions and Records or a counselor on the Fallon campus.
+A student interested in these examination procedures should contact Admissions and Records.

 Policies relating to challenges are: